Surnames covered in our DNA project:

 Isaac Appleby, peruke maker.
 This is a short tree, and one that I am certain does not continue beyond the mid 18thC, but it is interesting.
 If you DO know of any more descendants of this Appleby line, please do send me details.

 The keen-eyed will have spotted that quite a few of the above lines had their origins in other parts of the country.
-We know that Appleby is NOT a London name, so it is probable that most of those who ended up in the city were descended from an ancestor who came to London centuries earlier, either during the Industrial Revolution (when we can find place of birth in the census) or during the 18thC or earlier when they were sent to learn a trade.
+We know that Appleby is NOT a London name, so it is probable that most of those who ended up in the city were descended from an ancestor who came to London centuries earlier, either during the Industrial Revolution (when we can find place of birth in the census) or during the 18thC or earlier when they were sent to London to learn a trade.
 Evidence for some of these origins has been found in Apprenticeship records.

 Further London lines are in preparation - do check back regularly to see if your line is featured (or use the contact form to send me details of families you are interested in).